-The agreed outcomes shall be achieved through the implementation of the measure specified in Annex I to the Plan.
+The agreed outcomes shall be achieved through the implementation of the measures specified in Annex I to the Plan.

-In the framework of EUAA's phase out and taking into account that the pressure to the Maltese reception system has been significantly reduced compared to 2021 and 2022, specific activities were no longer included beyond the end of December 2022, following the relevant request of AWAS on building its own internal capacity and in line with the Operational Plan 2022-24.
+In the framework of EUAA's phase out and taking into account that the pressure to the Maltese reception system has been significantly reduced compared to 2021 and 2022, specific activities will no longer be included beyond the end of December 2022, following the relevant request of AWAS on building its own internal capacity and in line with the current Operational Plan 2022-24.
 In addition, building on the progress achieved through the operational and technical assistance provided in the framework of the Operational Plan and support measures implemented since 2019, and assuming that the number of arrivals will remain at similar levels as in 2022, the EUAA -in cooperation with the Maltese authorities- will be extending the phase out exercise to more support areas in 2024.

-The initial scaling down plan has been adapted to reflect the revised technical and operational support as foreseen in the 2022-2024 Operational Plan Amendment 3.
 The scaling down plan foresees a gradual decrease of EUAA resources every six months, starting as of Q3 2023.
 More particularly, the scaling down plan envisages a decrease of 45% compared to the 2022 Operational Plan to take place between July and December 2023.
-In addition, the scaling down plan will be extended to 2024, with a decrease of 80% in Q1 and Q2, and a further decrease of 90-100% taking place during Q3 and Q4, compared to the 2022 Operational Plan.
-In light of implementing a sustainable phase-out strategy to ensure an effective handover of activities, the retention of knowledge and the continuation of workflows developed with the support of the EUAA, it is considered of utmost importance that the Maltese authorities continue the recruitment of key profiles to undertake tasks/activities covered by EUAA.
+In addition, the scaling down plan will be extended to 2024, with a decrease of 80% in Q1 and Q2, and a further decrease of 90% taking place during Q3 and Q4, compared to the 2022 Operational Plan.
+In the light of implementing a sustainable phase-out strategy that will ensure an effective handover of activities, the retention of knowledge and the continuation of workflows developed with the support of the EUAA, it is considered of utmost importance that the Maltese authorities initiate the recruitment of key profiles to undertake tasks/activities covered by EUAA.

 The designated Coordinating Officer, with the support of the Measure Coordinator(s) where relevant, shall follow up the implementation of the Plan through mechanisms and tools deemed appropriate by the implementing Parties, such as a joint quarterly steering committee or other.

-The agreed measure may be subject to annual and/or ad-hoc reviews as necessary to ensure their continued relevance and added value.
+The agreed measures may be subject to annual and/or ad-hoc reviews as necessary to ensure their continued relevance and added value.